Fancy or Coloured Diamonds

 Red diamonds are the rarest of all diamonds and often the most expensive.
 It is believed that only 30 true gem quality red diamonds exist.
 The red comes from a rare deformation in the atomic structure, just like colourless diamonds.
 Red diamonds contain no impurities and are pure carbon.
 Fancy reds do not have a saturation colour and do not get very large in size, mostly found in sizes less than 1 carat.

 Red diamonds are found in a few countries including Australia, Brazil, Russia, and India.
 The Argyle mines is known for the discovery of their red diamonds.

 Smales knowledgeable staff are here to help you purchase the very best value within your budget.
-Our experts can guide you through the process to ensure that you end up with that perfect jewellery piece.
+Our jewellers from all our showrooms across Perth can guide you through the process to ensure that you end up with that perfect jewellery piece.
 Make an appointment with one of our diamond specialists today.